SaraGMatos/backend-project/README.md

 - _GET_: Responds with a list of all the endpoints that can be interacted with.

+## /api/users

+- _GET_: Responds with an array of objects with all users and the required keys (username, name, avatar_url).

 ## /api/topics

 - _GET_: Responds with an array of objects with all topics and the required keys (slug, description).